sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 | deregistration-handler |      |
 -------------------------|------
-description              | The name of a deregistration handler that processes agent deregistration events type                     | String example                  | {{< highlight shell >}}# Command line example sensu-agent start --deregistration-handler deregister
+description              | The name of a deregistration handler that processes agent deregistration events.
+This flag overrides any handlers applied by the [`deregistration-handler` backend configuration flag][37]. type                     | String example                  | {{< highlight shell >}}# Command line example sensu-agent start --deregistration-handler deregister